harrelfe/blogdown/content/post/backwards-probs.md

 patients with a positive test who have disease, and the proportion with a negative test who have disease.
 These are trivially calculated from the cohort data without knowing anything about sens, spec, and Bayes.
- This way of thinking harms the student's understanding for years to come and influences those who later engage in clinical and pharmaceutical research to believe that type I error and p-values are directly useful.
+ Instead of computing the obvious, the previous backwards way of thinking harms the student's understanding for years to come and influences those who later engage in clinical and pharmaceutical research to believe that type I error and p-values are directly useful.